yogeshojha/rengine/README.md

 if `./install.sh` does not have install permission, please change it, `chmod +x install.sh`

 **reNgine can now be accessed from https://127.0.0.1 or if you're on the VPS https://your_vps_ip_address**

+A detailed installation guide can also be found [here](https://www.rffuste.com/2022/05/23/rengine-a-brief-overview/).
+Thanks to Rubén!

 ## Installation (Mac/Windows/Other)